Back to Blog

 Weekly: CTR, CVR, CPC, CPA — the performance levers.
 Make bid and budget adjustments.

 Monthly: TACoS, new-to-brand rate, organic vs. paid revenue split.
-Strategic health check.
+Strategic health check for your author brand.

 Quarterly: Return rate, lifetime value by acquisition channel, impression share trends.
-Business-level review.
+Business-level review of your book promotion strategy.

 When a metric moves, look for correlated movements in the others before making changes.
 ACoS rising because CVR fell requires different action than ACoS rising because CPC climbed.
 The metrics tell a story — read the whole thing.

-At AZvertising, our reporting framework covers all of these metrics for every client account, with clear benchmarks and action triggers built in.
-If your current reporting stops at ACoS and you want to see the full picture, let us show you what you are missing.
+At AZvertising, our reporting framework covers all of these metrics for every author client account, with clear benchmarks and action triggers built in.
+If your current book promotion reporting stops at ACoS and you want to see the full picture, let us show you what you are missing.

 Want help applying this?